Up to 30% off

 We had a lot of work to do, every day we woke up early, doing transects, mapping out the area and the animals visiting or inhabiting it.
 Sometimes you would see no animals at all, apart from a few antelope species and fresh carnivore tracks from the night before, other times it was animal kingdom- with giraffes, zebras, elephants, lions, wild dogs, hippos, crocodiles and plenty more.
 This is not a zoo, this is the wild country and the feeling I got when animals did appear felt very authentic and rewarding.
 I genuinely felt like being in the terrain of the animals, many of which have never seen a human before.
 Every minute of the day I got the sense that anything could happen and in my case, things did happen.

-For me, surprisingly, the most rewarding aspect of this whole experience were the quiet moments.
+For me, surprisingly, the most rewarding aspect of this whole experience was the quiet moments.
 After an exhausting day coming back to camp, sitting by the fire you yourself made, as the sun sets and the brightest stars you’ve ever laid eyes on becomes visible above your head.
-Seeing a satellite pass on by, as you hear the crackling of the firewood, simultaneously feeling the bone chilling roar of a lion or hyaena far off in the distance.
+Seeing a satellite pass on by, as you hear the crackling of the firewood, simultaneously feeling the bone-chilling roar of a lion or hyena far off in the distance.
 Sharing stories about your home with the trackers and listening to theirs.
 Then to set your alarm watch to the given time decided upon in the group, readying yourself for the next day.

-Saying goodnight, brushing your teeth out in the remote darkness, seeing a pair of glowing eyes in the distant bush starring right at you, probably wondering who I am and what I’m doing.
+Saying goodnight, brushing your teeth out in the remote darkness, seeing a pair of glowing eyes in the distant bush staring right at you, probably wondering who I am and what I’m doing.

 Then to tuck myself into bed, laying in my tent as I rewind my thoughts and revisit the day.
 No internet, no power or cellphone reception.
 Falling asleep to some hippos fighting in a river close by, sounding like prehistorical dinosaurs from an era impossible to visit – but there you are.